-10.22.1 Medical Home
+10.22.1 Medical home

-The PCP is the foundation of the medical home, responsible for providing, managing and coordinating all aspects of the member's medical care.
-The PCP must provide all care that is within the scope of his or her practice.
+The PCP is the foundation of the medical home, responsible for providing, managing, and coordinating all aspects of the member's medical care.
+The PCP must provide all care that is within the scope of their practice.
 Additionally, the PCP is responsible for coordinating member care with specialists and conferring and collaborating with the specialists, using a collaborative concept known as a medical home.